 Pleasant Hill’s Loyalty Committee records reveal 169 citizens applied, and 153 certificates were granted.
 Committee members included Andrew Allen, John W. Ward, Jerry Sloan, Mark A. Shelton, James Russell, Pauncey A. Smith, Barney Dempsey and Luke Williams, R. C. Williamson and Samuel Rucker.
 From the number granted, it seems apparent the disloyal, real or suspected, did not apply.

-November 8, 1864 In the 1864 election in Pleasant Hill, Democrat candidate George McClellan won 79.6% of the 103 votes cast.
+November 8, 1864 – In the 1864 election in Pleasant Hill, Democrat candidate George McClellan won 79.6% of the 103 votes cast.
 This vote indicated that Pleasant Hill voters supported “the constitution as it is, the Union as it was.
-Most Democrats bitterly opposed the Emanicipation Proclamation as being abolitionist, unconstitutional and unnecessary.”
-The Democrat candidates for Governor and Congress also won in Pleasant Hill. (source Tom Rafiner’s book Caught Between Three Fires. pp. 435-436.)
+Most Democrats bitterly opposed the Emanicipation Proclamation as being abolitionist, unconstitutional, and unnecessary.”
+The Democrat candidates for Governor and Congress also won in Pleasant Hill.
+(Source: Caught Between Three Fires by Tom Rafiner. pp. 435-436.)